element-hq/element-x-android/docs/_developer_onboarding.md

 Rageshake can be very useful to get logs from a release version of the application.

+#### Developer options

+Element X Android has hidden developer options that are accessible by tapping 7 times on the version number at the bottom of the application settings screen.
+After tapping, a new option named "Developer options" will appear at teh bottom of the list.

+The developer options include feature flags, notification/push history, Element call customization, Rust SDK log levels, per-feature tracing toggles, Showkase to debug UI components, rageshake controls, app crash controls, cache details/controls, persistent storage maintenance tasks.

+Keywords: Developer settings, developer mode

 ### Tips

 - Element Android has a `developer mode` in the `Settings/Advanced settings`.
 Other useful options are available here; (TODO Not supported yet!)